 # Diagram and Chart Properties

-This page documents the display properties available for diagram and chart graphic elements used in GeoDin site-plan layouts and print graphics.
+This page documents the display properties available for diagram and chart graphic elements used in GeoDin site-plan layouts and print graphics, and is the reference for the pre-/post-selection data filtering those presentations use.
 For constructing site plans - scenarios, scenes, object selection, and scales - see [Creating Site Plans](/visualization-layouts-and-reporting/creating-site-plans.md).

 ## Reference: Diagram Types